 A welcome series is a number of emails that someone receives as soon as they sign up to your website (regardless of if they place an order or not).

-Rapha take another approach by offering 50% off a new size jersey and information about the services they offer:
+Rapha takes another approach by offering 50% off a new size jersey and information about the services they offer.

 If you have a strong brand and history, then lead with that in your welcome email.